SpellForce: SpellForce 2: Shadow Wars

 SpellForce 2: Shadow Wars is a 2006 real-time strategy and role-playing video game, developed by Phenomic and published by JoWooD Productions.
 It is the second major installment in the SpellForce series.

 SpellForce 2: Dragon Storm

-Spellforce 2: Dragon Storm is an expansion to SpellForce 2: Shadow Wars and was released in 2007.
+SpellForce 2: Dragon Storm is an expansion to SpellForce 2: Shadow Wars and was released in 2007.

 Anniversary and Platinum Editions

 "SpellForce 2 - Anniversary Edition" was released 29 October 2009.
 It included the first two parts: Shadow Wars and Dragon Storm.
 It does not include Faith in Destiny or Demons of the Past.

 "SpellForce - Platinum Edition" was released 3 November 2009.
-It contains all three of the parts: Order of Dawn, Breath of Winter and Shadow of Phoenix.
+It contains all three of the parts: The Order of Dawn, The Breath of Winter and Shadow of the Phoenix.

 SpellForce 2: Faith in Destiny

 The "Digital Extras" were released 19 June 2012 along with the core game.